tegonal/minimalist/README.md

 ## Sequence helpers

-In case you want to repeat something forever as well, then `repeatForever` might come in handy for you as well.
+In case you want to repeat something forever, then `repeatForever` might come in handy for you as well:

 <code-repeat-forever>